Finetune Images on Story

 You can paste the sample into your browser and see the final result!
 Make sure to save this image as it will disappear eventually.

 Next we will register this image on Story as an 🧩 IP Asset in order to monetize and license the IP.
-In a utils.ts file, add the following code to set up your Story Config:
+Create a story folder and add a utils.ts file.
+In there, add the following code to set up your Story Config:

 import { StoryClient, StoryConfig } from "@story-protocol/core-sdk";